-The Manifesto of Non-Hostile Communication for politics is a spontaneous and personal commitment endorsed by local politicians and administrators to promote the use of a respectful and non-hostile language in political debates which focuses on content and ideas oriented towards the common good.
-It rejects the idea of the Internet as a free zone where everything is permitted and seeks to raise users’ awareness of the need for responsible behaviour.
+It is a spontaneous and personal initiative endorsed by local politicians and administrators to promote the use of respectful and non-hostile language in political debate, focusing on content and ideas oriented towards the common good.
+It rejects the idea of the Internet as a free zone where everything is permitted, and seeks to raise users’ awareness of the need for responsible behaviour.

 Virtual is real